 These Generation Whatever kids, they may idolize Joni, but they will never begin to really get her.
 You and I know that.
-Joni is the one who created for us a world of passion and pain, of knowing that you’re going to get burned but throwing yourself into the throes of a doomed relationship.
+Joni is the one who created for us a world of passion and pain, of knowing that you’re going to get burned but throwing yourself into a doomed relationship.
 Feeling and caring, no matter what the cost.

 Joni knows she will not fix everything ‘so easy’, but that electric passion is her heartbeat.
 It will keep her going for as long as she’s alive.
 She will never write a song entitled ‘Electronics’.